 Siniaka was originally designated as a reserve in 1965 to conserve black rhinoceros, but lack of protection and rampant poaching drove the species to local extinction in the late 1970s, while other key wildlife species were threatened over the years.
 However, following the success of the African Parks partnership in Zakouma National Park, in 2017 the government of Chad invited African Parks to manage Siniaka Minia Wildlife Reserve, as well as Bahr Salamat Faunal Reserve (BSFR) and adjoining wildlife corridors, thus incorporating the entire 28,162km2 Greater Zakouma Ecosystem (GZE) into this new mandate.

-Key priorities include reducing poaching activity and human-wildlife conflict through the improvement of law enforcement and anti-poaching systems; wildlife monitoring; infrastructure development; recruitment and training of national staff; and an overall contribution to socio-economic growth.
+Our immediate efforts are focused on securing this vital habitat for the benefit of local communities and wildlife.
+Key priorities include reducing poaching activity and human-wildlife conflict through the improvement of conservation law enforcement and anti-poaching systems, wildlife monitoring, infrastructure development, recruitment and training of staff from the surrounding communities, and an overall contribution to socio-economic growth.

 The expansion of African Parks’ footprint in Chad under the Greater Zakouma Ecosystem is a demonstration of what is possible with government action, donor support, and effective management.
 This advancement to include Siniaka is a significant step in securing migration corridors and vital range habitats for countless species and effective sustainable protection ofnatural resources for both people and wildlife alike.
 African Parks has been working with the Chadian government on the process of upscaling Siniaka’s protective status, from Reserve to National Park.
 This process is expected to be finalised in the first half year of 2024.